Five Desserts That Go with Red Wine: Cabernet Sauvignon Edition

 Imagine you have some incredible cabernet sauvignons that you really want to show off at a dinner party, from appetizer to the grand finale.
 The last course approaches and expectations run high to present a dessert that goes with red wine.
 Is your plan up to the task of building a bridge to dry cabernet?
 In wine country, “Cabernet and Chocolate” tastings are common, but let’s face it — cabernet sauvignon and chocoholics should stop meeting like this.
 Dark, bittersweet chocolate has a palate-coating texture, intensity of flavor and some bitterness.
 But cabernet’s firm tannins and bitter, astringent character clash with dark chocolate, so neither one can really win this bout.
 (More elegant cabernets like Jordan fair better with chocolate, but recipe tweaks are needed for the best pairing.)
-So step away from the chocolate–unless you’re serving our go-to chocolate red wine cake recipe.
-We’ve created four, cab-perfect dinner finales, three sweet and one savory, that build a symbiotic relationship between dry red wine and dessert.
+So, step away from the chocolate–unless you’re serving our go-to chocolate red wine cake recipe.
+We’ve created four, cab-perfect dinner finales, four sweet and one savory, that build a symbiotic relationship between dry red wine and dessert.
 The two cookie recipes are sure to be a hit at holiday parties where the wine is flowing.
 Enjoy!

 This is a lower sugar, red-wine friendly cake recipe adapted from Stella Parks and her Bravetart cookbook.